 In hindsight, the “explosion” of interest in mid 2017 was merely a blip compared to December and January when the market cap of cryptocurrencies were at their highest and Coinbase became the number 1 app in the App Store.
 The platform experienced 1.2 million requests per minute (that’s 80 times their average volume from only 6 months earlier!), but due to the work the team had already done, including upgrading, scaling out their MongoDB clusters, and implementing better monitoring and instrumentation, there were no issues.

-By working closely with MongoDB, Coinbase has improved the speed at which they can scale — from hours to minutes — and their overall platform resilience by 10x, better preparing them for the future.
+By working closely with MongoDB and migrating to MongoDB Atlas, the fully managed cloud database, Coinbase has improved the speed at which they can scale — from hours to minutes — and their overall platform resilience by 10x, better preparing them for the future.